Configuration¶

 }

-url— JSON endpoint to fetch.responsePath— dotted path to the model array in the response body ("data"for OpenRouter, omit if the body itself is an array).idField/nameField/descriptionField/contextLengthField— field names on each model record.
+url— HTTPS JSON endpoint to fetch.
+Plain HTTP dynamic catalogs are rejected so model metadata cannot be rewritten in transit.sha256— optional SHA-256 hash of the exact response body.
+Use it when distributing catalogs from a static endpoint or release asset.responsePath— dotted path to the model array in the response body ("data"for OpenRouter, omit if the body itself is an array).idField/nameField/descriptionField/contextLengthField— field names on each model record.
 Defaults:id,name,description,context_length.authHeader— optionalAuthorizationheader value (use config placeholders if you need to reference a secret via{env:NAME}).cacheTtlMinutes— refresh window for the disk cache.
 Defaults to 60.defaultModel— optional provider-local default.
 When a user switches to this provider, Open Cowork picks this model if it exists in the current configured, cached, or runtime model catalog.
 If it is absent at that moment, the app silently falls back to OpenCode's runtime default, the app-wideproviders.defaultModel, or the first available model.

 Fetches are best-effort: network failures fall back to the last cached catalog, and cache misses fall back to the hardcoded models[] alone, so the app never blocks on an unreachable endpoint.
 A manual Refresh button on the Models tab lets users force a refetch.